-Table 11 shows the order of simulation (i.e. spine).
-Each policy corresponds to a 'sheet' in the Belgium.xls policy file.
+Table 11 shows the order of simulation (i.e. the spine).

-At the beginning of the spine, in the sheet called TakeUp\be, the user finds the switch related to the take-up correction of Income Support.
-In the baseline, the correction is switched on, standard, the simulated values are included in the simulated disposable income, and not the reported values from the data.
+At the beginning of the spine, in the policy called BTA_be, the user finds the switch related to the take-up correction of Income Support.
+In the baseline, the correction is switched ON and simulated values of Income Support are included in the disposable income.
 See section 2.3.3, for more details.

-The first five policy sheets concern the simulation of the social insurance contributions: for employees (including civil servants), for employers, for self-employed, for pensioners (including early retirement pensioners), and for disability benefits.
+The first four policies concern the simulation of the social insurance contributions: for employees (including civil servants), for employers, for self-employed, for pensioners (including early retirement pensioners), and for disability benefits.
 The social insurance contributions are deducted from gross income in order to calculate taxes.

 For workers, professional expenses are additionally deducted in order to attain the taxable income.
+They are computed in the policy tintace_be.

-The policy sheet tinwh\be contains the withholding tax legislation.
-The next policy sheet calculates the final tax.

-&lt;sup>1 In the baseline this policy is switched off, as the standard is to calculate final taxes.
+The next policy tinwh_be contains the withholding tax legislation.
+In the baseline this policy is switched off, as the standard approach is to calculate final taxes.